badumbatish/brt.nvim/README.md

 - If you have a `CMakeLists.txt`, pressing `<leader>b` will run `cmake -S . -B build && cmake --build build -j4` in the terminal.

+- If you have a special workspace directory that uses `CMakeLists.txt`, you can configure the special directory to use a different command instead, see [Configuration](##Configuration) for more information.

 It automatically detects these files once you give it the filetype to look for and which command to build, please see [Configuration](##Configuration) for more information.

 ## Demo